RustedRoberts/AVQueries/README.md

 # AVQueries
 This repository hosts a collection of queries tailored for anti-virus products, including Microsoft Defender ATP and CrowdStrike.
 These crafted queries enable security professionals and analysts to perform.
 Explore, customize, and leverage these queries to enhance response actions, and proactive defence against cybersecurity threats.

-## Threat Detection and Incident Response:
+## Threat Detection:
-The repository includes a range of queries that aid in the detection of known threats, suspicious activities, and potential vulnerabilities within the CrowdStrike environment.
-These queries leverage the advanced features of CrowdStrike to swiftly identify and mitigate security risks.
+The repository includes a range of queries that aid in the detection of known threats, suspicious activities, and potential vulnerabilities within an environment.
+These queries leverage the advanced features to swiftly identify and mitigate security risks.

+## Incident Response:
+This responsitory contains queries designed to be used during an active incident to provide aid in validating and triaging potential security incidents when an alert is raised.
+These queries will be basic and offer more flexibility to cover as wide a range of potenital incident as possible.

 ## Forensic Investigations:
 Detailed queries assist in conducting in-depth forensic investigations.
 These queries enable the retrieval of crucial information related to security events, such as file modifications, process execution, network activity, and more, helping you trace the root cause of incidents.